-Fetal movement felt by a pregnant woman are a sign that the fetus is growing in size and strength.
-The pregnant woman is usually the first to feel these movements which can later be felt by others.
+Fetal movements felt by pregnant women are a sign that the fetus is growing in size and strength.
+The pregnant woman is usually the first to feel these movements, which can later be perceived by others.
 Women are often taught by their health care provider to monitor or be aware of the movements of the fetus.
 This can be a general awareness of fetal movements, or the women can be taught to count the number of kicks they feel in a set amount of time.

 The first fetal movements which are felt by the mother are called quickening.
 One function of these movements is to alert the pregnant woman that she has a fetus growing in her uterus.
-Quickening often occurs between 16 to 22 weeks of the pregnancy.
-Quickening is called a presumptive sign of pregnancy because other movements of the woman's body can mimic early fetal movements such as peristalsis, flatus, and abdominal muscle contractions.
-A multiparous woman will usually notice these gentle fluttering movements of the fetus at an earlier gestation than a primiparous woman.
-A multip might feel movements as early as 16 weeks whereas a primip might not feel anything until 20 to 22 weeks.
-Around 20 weeks gestation, the trained healthcare provider (HCP) can feel fetal movement externally through the abdomen, and this is considered a positive sign of pregnancy.
+Quickening often occurs between the 16th to the 22nd week of pregnancy.
+This is called a presumptive sign of pregnancy as the other movements of the woman's body can mimic early fetal movements such as flatus, peristalsis, and abdominal muscle contractions.
+A multiparous woman will usually first notice these fluttering movements of the fetus at an earlier gestation than a primiparous woman.
+A multiparous woman might feel movements as early as 16 weeks, whereas a primiparous woman may not feel anything until 20 to 22 weeks.
+At around 20 weeks of gestation, the trained healthcare provider can feel fetal movement externally through the abdomen.
+This is considered a positive sign of pregnancy.

 One potential side effect of routine monitoring of fetal movement could be an increase in prenatal visits, either outpatient or in hospital.
 However, most research has not found this type of increase to be true.
 Usually, the fetal movement count (FMC) is reassuring to pregnant women and prevents unnecessary visits.
-The healthcare provider should remember that some women are more vigilant at fetal movement monitoring than others and therefore other methods of surveillance might be needed if the mother of the baby is less likely to comply with the fetal movement count.
-There are numerous studies which are trying to determine various new methods to track fetal movements while the pregnant woman is at home or work.
-Some methods could allow a more consistent and objective method to measuring frequency and possible strength of movements.
+The healthcare provider should remember that some women are more vigilant at fetal movement monitoring than others.
+Therefore other methods of surveillance might be needed if the mother of the baby is less likely to comply with the fetal movement count.
+Numerous studies are trying to determine various new methods to track fetal movements while the pregnant woman is at home or work.
+Some methods could allow a more consistent and objective method of measuring frequency and possible strength of movements.
 The advance of three-dimensional ultrasound has allowed researchers to study normal movements of the fetus throughout pregnancy.
 This includes facial expressions and rapid eye movement (REM) during sleep.
 The arm movements of twins compared to singleton births are being studied and evaluated.
 Researchers find that fetal movement changes throughout pregnancy and can indicate normal or abnormal development.
-It is of note that studies have shown that obese women are able to feel fetal movement as well as women with normal body mass index (BMI).
+It is of note that studies have shown that obese women can feel fetal movement as well as women with normal body mass index (BMI).
 However, due to more common maternal and fetal complications, obese women will likely notice decreased fetal movement more often than their lower BMI counterparts.

 Fetal movement count monitoring is a low-cost and low-tech method that has the potential to prevent worsening problems with unborn babies and merits the attention of providers and pregnant women.